microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/sam2/README.md

 The script will automatically install required packages in current conda environment, download checkpoints, export onnx, and run demo, benchmark and profiling.

-* The performance test result is in sam2.csv, which can be loaded into Excel.
+* The performance test result is in sam2_gpu.csv or sam2_cpu.csv, which can be loaded into Excel.
 * The demo output is sam2_demo_fp16_gpu.png or sam2_demo_fp32_cpu.png.
 * The profiling results are in *.nsys-rep or *.json files in current directory.